ZaidAlsaqabi/My-steam-idler-and-commentor/README.md

 - In `config.json`: `groups` / `group_names` (include), `groups_excluded` / `group_names_excluded` (skip)
 - `config/steam-refresh.token` — encrypted Steam session (created after first login)

-Optional environment variable: `CONFIG_MASTER_KEY` (encryption key).
-If unset, the default key in `util/encrypt.js` is used.
-Change that default if you share the machine.

-## What not to commit

-These are gitignored on purpose:

-- `config/config.json` (encrypted username/password still count as secrets)
-- `config/steam-refresh.token`
-- `config/group-cache.json`
-- `log.txt`
-- `node_modules/`

-## Rate limits

-The group commenter does not load group pages on steamcommunity.com.
-If a **comment post** returns 429, the bot pauses and retries.
-Leave the window open. **M** still stops commenters.
-If login is rate-limited (`RateLimitExceeded`), wait 20–30 minutes and try once.

 ## License

 Apache License 2.0.
 See `LICENSE`.